thekugelblitz/bkpManager/README.md

 ---

 ## **📜 License**
-This script is released under the **MIT License**.
+This script is released under the **GNU GENERAL PUBLIC LICENSE Version 3**.
 You are free to modify and use it for commercial or personal use.
 Attribution is appreciated! 😊

 ---